DeMille/bookmark/README.md

 Probably, but I don't know what it is.
 I've seen some complex shell scripts floating around the web, but they didn't seem to do exactly what I wanted and I couldn't find any solutions for Windows machines.

 It might have been better to exclude Node and only use .sh/.bat scripts, but my .sh/.bat-scripting-fu isn't up to that challenge.

+## Changelog
+0.2.0 - Support for zsh, fixes for npm prefix paths with spaces

 ## License